-How to report credit bureaus for not paying?
+How to report to credit bureaus for not paying?

-An organization that collect and analyzes consumer credit data and sells it to lenders for a fee so they can decide whether to extend credit or make loans is known as a credit bureau, also known as a consumer credit reporting service agency in the United States.
-However, can small business report credit bureaus for not paying customers to credit agencies?
+How to report nonpayment to credit bureau?
+An organization that collects and analyzes consumer credit data and sells it to lenders for a fee so they can decide whether to extend credit or make loans is known as a credit bureau, also known as a consumer credit reporting service agency in the United States.
+However, can small business report not paying customers to credit agencies?
 Let’s explore.

 How do credit bureaus work?